Stamp Duty One Year On: The Dust Has Settled

 Rental Market and Outlook

-The structural rental supply shortage shows no sign of resolving.
+The structural rental supply shortage shows no sign of resolving, but rent growth has cooled markedly.
 Landlord exits have continued, with the 5% additional property surcharge and the now-enacted Renters' Rights Act (which received Royal Assent in late 2025) cited as contributing factors.
-Average asking rents outside London have risen to approximately £1,430/month, an increase of around 7% year-on-year — broadly in line with the 2024–25 trend.
+Average asking rents outside London reached a record £1,397/month in Q2 2026 (Rightmove), but that is just 2.3% higher than a year earlier — a sharp slowdown from the ~7% annual increases of 2023–24, as affordability limits what tenants can pay.

 The Renters' Rights Act has abolished Section 21 no-fault evictions and introduced a national landlord register, but the practical enforcement mechanisms are still being rolled out.
 The long-predicted exodus of small landlords has been gradual rather than sudden, but cumulative — and the new supply being added through build-to-rent schemes is concentrated in major cities, leaving smaller towns underserved.